 All life depends on plants, but we often take them for granted in our everyday lives.
 It is easy to ignore the fact that we are facing a crisis: scientists estimate that one third of all flowering plant species are threatened with extinction.
 This lavishly illustrated volume considers the essential conservation role of botanic gardens, telling the story of how a global network is working to save our botanical heritage.

 Ignorance and surprise belong together: surprises can make people aware of their own ignorance.
-And yet, perhaps paradoxically, a surprising event in scientific research—one that defies prediction or risk assessment—is often a window to new and unexpected knowledge.
+And yet, perhaps paradoxically, a surprising event in scientific research--one that defies prediction or risk assessment--is often a window to new and unexpected knowledge.
+In this book, Matthias Gross examines the relationship between ignorance and surprise, proposing a conceptual framework for handling the unexpected and offering case studies of ecological design that demonstrate the advantages of allowing for surprises and including ignorance in the design and negotiation processes.

 "Our job is to tell stories we have heard and to bear witness to what we have seen.
 The science was already there when we started in 2004, but we wanted to emphasize the human dimension, especially for those most vulnerable."